 Search for Space poems, articles about Space poems, poetry blogs, or anything else Space poem related using the PoetrySoup search engine at the top of the page.

 The Best Space Poems

 into gems of glistening light.

-Witness clouds traverse its skies,
+Witness white clouds traverse the skies

-floating on a vista of blue,
+floating on a vista of blue

 or a setting sun smear scarlet